 Perhaps there are still many individuals, including you, who are unfamiliar with or have never heard of Gantt charts.
 Maybe you have used it before but are unaware that the chart or graphic containing the job listing is a Gantt chart component.
 This graph is a frequently used tool in the administration of a company’s projects.

-TThis Gantt chart may help individuals and teams become more productive, especially when scheduling or tracking the progress of a project.
+This Gantt chart may help individuals and teams become more productive, especially when scheduling or tracking the progress of a project.
+Currently, the use of ERP project management software is widely used because it can provide solutions that can be tailored to the unique needs of project-based businesses.
+This software can help you manage projects efficiently, process project-critical information, and maximize cost absorption to get the project completed as planned.
 To better understand the Gantt chart and how you can use it to boost job productivity more effectively and efficiently, continue reading the article below.

 - What Is a Gantt Chart?

 - The Functions of Gantt Chart in Project Management